hxyconan/landscape_homework/index.md

 #### Front yard stair cases.
 Prefer stair cases from the lot boundry.
 But if for the budget reason, stair could start near the end of driveway.
+Alternatively, we also perfer flat walking track (no step) from driveway to porch.
+Then, who uses the driveway can walk into porch without any step.

 ![image](front_yard/front_yard_stairs.png)